 Today’s technology-enabled workforce shifted favor towards remote work opportunities in place of the traditional office setting.
-Prior to the sweeping office closures due to the COVID-19 pandemic, many companies were already adopting remote work and digital nomad policies.
+Prior to the sweeping office closures due to the COVID-19 pandemic, many companies were already adopting hybrid work schedules, remote work and digital nomad policies.
 Remote work has many benefits, but isn’t without its downsides.

 Working remotely, or telecommuting, allows employees more flexibility with their schedule, cuts back on commuting time, is better for the environment (less commuters means less c02), and can boost overall productivity.

 On the other hand, without the social atmosphere of an office setting, remote work can feel lonely and disconnected.
 We may get more work done without the distraction of water cooler gossip, but we also find ourselves missing that sense of camaraderie and collaboration found in the office.
 This may lead some remote employees to feel disengaged.

 Lack of engagement can be detrimental to the quality of our work, our relationship with colleagues, and our commitment to the company as a whole.

 Employee engagement refers to how connected employees are to their job and their company.
 Research suggests that higher employee engagement has a variety of benefits, including company growth, higher employee retention, and higher customer satisfaction.
 So what steps can we take to make remote workers feel engaged?

 Recommended: Best Software for Employee Engagement (Ultimate List)